 Meningococcemia receives much less public attention than meningitis, but it has been linked to infant deaths.
-Meningococcemia typically causes a purpuric rash, that does not lose its color when pressed with a glass and does not have the symptoms of meningitis mentioned above.
-Unfortunately, many people ignore the rash without understanding the significance.
-Meningococcemia carries an approximate 50% mortality rate within a few hours from initial onset of the disease.
+Meningococcemia typically causes a purpuric rash, that does not lose its color when pressed with glass and does not have the symptoms of meningitis mentioned above.
+Unfortunately, many people ignore the rash without understanding its significance.
+Meningococcemia carries an approximate 50% mortality rate within a few hours from the initial onset of the disease.
 I hope this scares every single reader of this article.

-According to the CDC, too confirm a meningococcal infection, a physician must do a painful and uncomfortable lumbar puncture to remove cerebrospinal fluid to test.
+According to the CDC, to confirm a meningococcal infection, a physician must do a painful and uncomfortable lumbar puncture to remove cerebrospinal fluid to test.
 Even without the lumbar puncture, a doctor may begin antibiotic therapy almost immediately if they suspect the disease.
 And depending on how serious the infection is, patients may require other procedures such as:

 - Breathing support

 - Wound care for parts of the body with damaged skin

 But lucky for us, we have a preventative vaccine, so that children won’t have to have a lumbar puncture, serious medical intervention, and potential death.